-However, even though principal reasons for prolonged economic stagnation were various structural problems which Japan's economy had been shouldering, and the emergence of a bubble could not be prevented by monetary policy alone, it is an undeniable fact that monetary policy failed to prevent large fluctuations in asset prices or ensure sustained stability of the financial and economic environment.
-As will be mentioned later, an important feature of Japan's experience seems to be that large fluctuation in asset prices induced serious financial distress rather than the central bank overlooked that asset price fluctuations precede price fluctuations.
+However, even though the principal reasons for prolonged economic stagnation were the various structural problems faced by Japan's economy, and the emergence of a bubble could not be prevented by monetary policy alone, it is an undeniable fact that monetary policy failed to prevent large fluctuations in asset prices or ensure sustained stability of the financial and economic environment.
+As will be mentioned later, an important feature of Japan's experience seems to be that the large fluctuation in asset prices induced serious financial distress rather than the central bank overlooked the fact that asset price fluctuations precede price fluctuations.
 This does not necessarily suggest that there was a factor more important for a central bank than price stability, its first mandate.
-From the viewpoint of price stability, what happened in
+From the viewpoint of price stability, what happened in Japan was that since effects of asset price fluctuations on the financial system had been undervalued, such a stance resulted in a situation where prices were stable during the bubble period but were not stable when the bubble burst, which exposed the economy to severe deflationary pressure.